linzheng1009/Sim_Portfolio/README.md

 ### Sim's Data Science Portfolio
 These are just an overview of my projects.
-For further details, kindly click the hyperlinked headers of each project to assess my GitHub.
-(Project 4 is currently not available on my GitHub as it contains confidential enterprise data)
+For further details, kindly click the hyperlinked headers of each project to assess my GitHub (Project 4 is currently not available on my GitHub as it contains confidential enterprise data).

 # [Project 1: Life Expectancy and Happiness Indicators in Python](https://github.com/linzheng1009/Life-Expectancy-and-Happiness-Indicators)
 * Made predictions about life expectancy of a person based on the Happiness Indicators using some ML algorithms.